Q. Describe the most common types of jobs you do for your clients.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?

 A. Why do DJ's charge so much ?...
-OVERHEAD!
 Equipment, Insurance, Music Licensing.
-We are professionals who have an education.
+We are professionals with many years experience and training.

 Q. What important information should buyers have thought through before seeking you out?